Shirin Sharmin Chaudhury

-Shirin Sharmin Chaudhury (born 6 October 1966) is a Bangladeshi politician who has served as the first female Speaker of the Jatiya Sangsad since April 2013.
-At 46 years of age, she became the youngest to assume the office.
-She was also the Chairperson of the Executive Committee of the Commonwealth Parliamentary Association between 2014 and 2017.
+Shirin Sharmin Chaudhury (born 6 October 1966) is a Bangladeshi politician who served as the first female speaker of the Bangladesh Jatiya Sangsad since April 2013 until September 2024.
+At 46, she became the youngest person to assume that office.
+She was also the chairperson of the executive committee of the Commonwealth Parliamentary Association between 2014 and 2017.
 She previously served as the state minister of the Ministry of Women and Children Affairs of Bangladesh.

 Early life

 Chaudhury was born on 6 October 1966 in Chatkhil thana of Noakhali, Bangladesh.
-Her father, Rafiqullah Chaudhury, was a Civil Service of Pakistan (CSP) officer and Secretary to the Prime Minister Sheikh Mujibur Rahman in 1972.
-Her mother, Naiyar Sultana, was a member of Bangladesh Public Service Commission and the principal of Dhaka College.
+Her father, Rafiqullah Chaudhury, was a Civil Service of Pakistan officer and secretary to the Prime Minister Sheikh Mujibur Rahman in 1972.
+Her mother, Naiyar Sultana, was a member of the Bangladesh Public Service Commission and the principal of Dhaka College.

 Education

-Chaudhury passed her SSC and HSC exams respectively in 1983 and 1985 from Holy Cross Girls' School and College.
-To study law she joined University of Dhaka and earned her LLB and LLM degrees in 1989 and 1990.
-She received a Commonwealth scholarship to study in University of Essex in UK.
-In 2000 she earned her PhD degree in constitutional law and human rights.
+Chaudhury passed her Secondary School Certificate and Higher Secondary School Certificate exams in 1983 and 1985 respectively from Holy Cross Girls' High School and College.
+To study law, she joined University of Dhaka and earned her LLB and LLM degrees in 1989 and 1990 respectively.
+She received a Commonwealth scholarship to study at the University of Essex in the UK.
+In 2000, Chaudhury earned her PhD degree in constitutional law and human rights.

-On 16 July 2014, Chaudhury received an honorary Ph.D. degree from the University of Essex.
+On 16 July 2014, Chaudhury received an honorary PhD degree from the University of Essex.

 Career

-Chaudhury, the International Affairs Secretary of the Awami League, was elected MP from one of the parliamentary seats reserved for women on 24 March 2009 and was State Minister of the Ministry of Women and Children Affairs (Bangladesh) until her nomination for Speaker of Jatiya Sangsad in April 2013.
+Chaudhury, the International Affairs Secretary of the Awami League, was elected MP from one of the parliamentary seats reserved for women on 24 March 2009 and was state minister of the Ministry of Women and Children Affairs (Bangladesh) until her nomination for speaker of Jatiya Sangsad in April 2013.

-Chaudhury was awarded Asia Society's Humanitarian service Award on 9 June 2010 in recognition of her role as a leader in advocating the elimination of violence against women and mainstreaming women's empowerment and employment in Bangladesh.
-Chaudhury received this award from Ambassador Melanne Verveer, then US Ambassador-at-Large, Global Women Issues in a gala award ceremony at the Ritz Carlton Hotel in Washington DC.
+Chaudhury was awarded Asia Society's Humanitarian Service Award on 9 June 2010 in recognition of her role as a leader in advocating the elimination of violence against women and mainstreaming women's empowerment and employment in Bangladesh.
+Shey received this award from Ambassador Melanne Verveer, then US Ambassador-at-Large, Global Women Issues in a gala award ceremony at the Ritz Carlton Hotel in Washington DC.

-On 28 January 2014, Chaudhury was elected MP from the Rangpur-6 constituency that had been vacated by the Prime Minister, Sheikh Hasina after the January 5 elections.
-Chaudhury was uncontested in the by-elections and was nominated for Speaker by Awami League the very same day.
-She took oath as the Speaker of the 10th Parliament on 29 January 2014, becoming the first person to remain Speaker across two consecutive tenures.
+On 28 January 2014, Chaudhury was elected MP from the Rangpur-6 constituency that had been vacated by the prime minister, Sheikh Hasina after the 5 January elections.
+Chaudhury was uncontested in the by-elections and was nominated for speaker by the Awami League the same day.
+She took oath as the speaker of the 10th Parliament on 29 January 2014, becoming the first person to remain speaker across two consecutive tenures.

-Chaudhury was elected Chairperson of the Commonwealth Parliamentary Association (CPA) for the next three years in the CPA elections held in the Cameroonian capital of Yaounde on 9 October 2014.
-She was the first Bangladeshi to hold this position, as well as any position in an international forum of this level.
+Chaudhury was elected chairperson of the Commonwealth Parliamentary Association (CPA) for the next three years in the CPA elections held in the Cameroonian capital of Yaounde on 9 October 2014.
+She was the first Bangladeshi to hold that position, as well as any position in an international forum of this level.
 Bangladesh has been a member of the CPA Asia region, the biggest parliamentary forum of the world, since 1973.
 It competed for the post of CPA chairperson for the first time in 2014.